Marie McGinn

-Marie McGinn is a philosopher working in philosophy of mind and Wittgenstein.
+Marie McGinn (born 1951) is a British philosopher working in philosophy of mind and Wittgenstein.
 McGinn is an emeritus professor of philosophy at the University of York.

 Biography

 Marie McGinn holds a bachelor's degree from the University of Manchester and a BPhil and DPhil from University of Oxford, and taught at Oxford, the University of Wisconsin in Madison and University of York.
 In 2011 she was appointed president of the Aristotelian Society.